 When you add a virtual switch or virtual network device to a domain, you can specify its device number by setting the id property.

-# ldm add-vsw [id=switch-id] vswitch-name ldom # ldm add-vnet [id=network-id] if-name vswitch-name ldom
+primary# ldm add-vsw [id=switch-id] vswitch-name domain-name primary# ldm add-vnet [id=network-id] if-name vswitch-name domain-name

 Each virtual switch and virtual network device of a domain has a unique device number that is assigned when the domain is bound.
 If a virtual switch or virtual network device was added with an explicit device number (by setting the id property), the specified device number is used.
 Otherwise, the system automatically assigns the lowest device number available.
 In that case, the device number assigned depends on how virtual switch or virtual network devices were added to the system.
 The device number eventually assigned to a virtual switch or virtual network device is visible in the output of the ldm list-bindings command when a domain is bound.

 The following example shows that the primary domain has one virtual switch, primary-vsw0.
 This virtual switch has a device number of 0 (switch@0).

 primary# ldm list-bindings primary ...
 VSW NAME MAC NET-DEV DEVICE DEFAULT-VLAN-ID PVID VID MTU MODE primary-vsw0 00:14:4f:fb:54:f2 net0 switch@0 1 1 5,6 1500 ...